Creo (Pro/Engineer) vs. SolidWorks — More Fuel in the Debate

 b.
 Creo shows you some idea of what the old references were even if they are now gone.
 SolidWorks leaves you guessing.

-c.
-This is exponentially more important as models get bigger.
+d.
+Graceful handling of changes is exponentially more important as models get bigger.
 When there are hundreds of features, changing something early in the design can cause big trouble downstream.
-In SW, it can take all day to fix things, where in Creo, you might only reroute a hand full of features.
+In SolidWorks, it can take all day to fix things, where in Creo, you might only reroute a hand full of features.

 To illustrate, sometimes in SolidWorks you must manually fix related features one at a time.
 On one occasion I spent nearly 4 hours fixing more than 200 failed features — mostly I only had to edit, then close, so SolidWorks would realize it already knew what to do.
 Manually for each feature!
 Fail!